 For example, if a customer recently purchased a smartphone from your store, you can send an email with a coupon code for phone accessories instead of a random product promotional email.

-You can send targeted campaigns based on where your customers are in your marketing funnel.
+You can send targeted emails based on where your customers are in your marketing funnel.

 - New subscribers: Send a welcome email to introduce your brand.
 To encourage a first purchase, include a discount.